Tyler799/Morrowind-2020/Morrowind_2019.md

 * [Texture Fix 2.0](http://mw.modhistory.com/download-90-10353) - Repairs landscape seams
 * [Texture Fix Extended](https://www.nexusmods.com/morrowind/mods/46018)
 * [Texture Fix - Bloodmoon 1.1](http://mw.modhistory.com/download-90-10388) - Repairs landscape seams on Solstheim.
 (You'll need to disable this mod if you choose to install Solstheim - Tomb of the Snow Prince later in this guide)
-* [Delayed Dark Brotherhood Attack Add-On 2.0](http://mw.modhistory.com/download-90-7300) - Delays the Tribunal main quest from staring until a reasonable time.
 * [Bloated Caves](http://www.nexusmods.com/morrowind/mods/43141/) - Adds bloatspores (a plant) to Morrowind.
 Bloatspores were included in the game files but not placed in the world.

+One of the following:
+* [Delayed Dark Brotherhood Attack Add-On 2.0](http://mw.modhistory.com/download-90-7300) - Delays the Tribunal main quest from staring until certain "immersive" requirements are met.
+* [Dark Brotherhood Delay - Player's Choice](https://www.nexusmods.com/morrowind/mods/46533) - Delays the Tribunal main quest from starting until either a level condition is met, or you've completed the main quest depending on what option you choose.

 ## Official Bethesda Plugins